cmur2/chef-graphite/README.md

 ### Limitations

 * there is currently only a Debian 6 init script using FastCGI adapter
-* carbon-relay/carbon-aggregator service management missing (only config)
-* carbon-cache is started automatically without choice which out of the carbon-X family to start
+* dashboard.conf and graphTemplates

+Internals:

 * no typed configuration files where e.g. nested array might be transformed into matching data structure, so everything are plain strings
 * logrotate
-* dashboard.conf and graphTemplates
-* insider: `USER = graphite_user` in carbon.conf unsupported
+* `USER = graphite_user` in carbon.conf unsupported

 ## Usage

-Use `recipe[graphite::default]` for getting the full program including standalone carbon and/or graphite-webapp with AMQP and RRD support enabled.
-You can customize everything when using the default recipe - all other recipes are for internal use only.
+Use `recipe[graphite::default]` for getting the full program including standalone carbon-cache and/or graphite-webapp with AMQP and RRD support enabled.
+You can customize everything (enabling the other carbon daemons etc) when using the default recipe - all other recipes are for internal use only.

 ## Requirements